aimeerivers/watchthis-home-service/ARCHITECTURE.md

 1. Clone all service repositories
 2. Follow setup instructions in each service's README
-3. Use the development environment with Docker Compose
-4. Run tests before submitting changes
+3. Run tests before submitting changes
-5. Follow the established coding standards
+4. Follow the established coding standards

 ### For Product Development